-April is a great time to visit Amsterdam.
+Easter time is ideal to visit Amsterdam.
 The tulips are starting to bloom, the weather is (hopefully!) starting to get better and there’s all sorts going on in the city.
 We’ve picked out some of the top things to do over Easter in Amsterdam.
 If you’re planning a visit, read on to find out what fun things you can get up to.

 Amsterdam’s main attractions and most shops are open over the Easter weekend.
 However, they may close a little earlier – just make sure to check the relevant website or call ahead when planning your visit.